Luna-omni/readmdtest/README.md

 </p><br/>

-# Javascript & Typescript SDK based on WebRTC.
+# Omnitalk Javascript & Typescript SDK

 Omnitalk is a sdk that helps you easily implement real time communication on your web/app.
 <br/><br/>